 This baked Pistachio Dijon Crusted Salmon is both low carb and keto friendly and perfect for both formal and informal dining.
 Ready in 20 minutes or less.

-Quick and Easy Baked Pistachio Dijon Crusted Salmon
+How to Make Pistachio Dijon Crusted Salmon Recipe

 Here in Wisconsin, we’re blessed with Lake Michigan, as well as beautiful salmon.
 There in the cool waters of this great inland lake, salmon thrive.
 And, it’s a thrill to catch them too, even for us veteran fishermen and women.